Huhngoku/ADVOCATE/README.md

 ## Note
 - The program must contain a go.mod file.
 - The program must be compilable with go build.
 The created binary must be directly runnable.
-- Please be aware, that using external library functions which have Mutexes or channels as parameter or return values can lead to errors during the compilation.
 - GoImports must be installed
 - Only tested with Linux